Vanals/Bank_teach_test/README.md

 ```
 ## Approach

-Given the tech test requirement I started drawing a diagram getting an idea of how my script had to work/communicate.
-I named the classes deciding which responsability they should have.
+Following the tech test requirements, I drew a diagram to get an idea of how my script had to work.
+I named the classes, deciding which responsibility they should have.

-Given the task, the script had to allow an user to deposit, withdraw money and get an account statement with the information of all the transfers.
-The account statement had to contain the data, balance and amount of money of the transfer.
+Given the task, the script allows a user to deposit, withdraw money and print an account statement with the information of the transfers.
+The account statement contains the following data: balance and money transferred.

-Secondly I wrote user stories ad guide and then following the TDD approach developed my code.
+Secondly I wrote user stories as a guide and then following the TDD approach I developed in my code.

 #### Requirements (make a list interface)
 You should be able to interact with your code via a REPL like IRB or the JavaScript console.
 (You don't need to implement a command line interface that takes input from STDIN.)